JoshOrndorff/LearnRholangByExample/lesson1-SendingAndStandardOut/index.md

 [hello.rho](hello.rho)

-## Your turn
+### Exercise
-Before I even explain anything, do some experimentation.
+Make the program print "Rholang rocks!" instead of "Hello World".

-* Make the program print "Rholang rocks!" instead of "Hello World".
+### Exercise
-* Try to change "stdout" to something else.
+Try to change "stdout" to something else.
 Any results?.
 * Try this funny channel name `@"someChannel"`.
 * We're casual here.
 Make the program say "Sup World" on the screen.